Neuroblastoma Treatment (PDQ®): Treatment - Health Professional Information [NCI] - Treatment of High-Risk Neuroblastoma

 The following are examples of national and/or institutional clinical trials that are currently being conducted.
 Information about ongoing clinical trials is available from the NCI Web site.

-- COG-ANBL0032 and COG-ANBL0931: The COG is studying, in a nonrandomized fashion, the use of monoclonal antibody therapy with granulocyte-macrophage colony-stimulating factor and interleukin-2 combined with cis -retinoic acid following chemotherapy.[6,19,20]
+- COG-ANBL0032 (Isotretinoin With or Without Monoclonal Antibody, Interleukin-2, and Sargramostim Following SCT in Treating Patients With Neuroblastoma): The COG is studying, in a nonrandomized fashion, the use of monoclonal antibody therapy with granulocyte-macrophage colony-stimulating factor and interleukin-2 combined with cis -retinoic acid following chemotherapy.[6,19,20]

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with neuroblastoma.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.